 - The scope has lenses made from ED glass for enhanced resolution and contrast

 - Thanks to its construction it a very tough, rugged and durable scope

 - Comes with protective lens caps

-Priced at less than $500, the Vortex Diamondback HD is arguably the best vortex 308 scopes as far as performance and price are concerned.
+Priced at less than $500, the Vortex Diamondback Tactical is arguably the best vortex 308 scopes as far as performance and price are concerned.
 It strikes the right balance between price and performance.
 Needless to say, it will be a great addition to your collection of scopes.
 And is rated the best 308 scope under 500 by many, myself included

 Best Mil Dot Scope For 308: Primary Arms 4-14 X 44 FFP Scope